dan10ish/flytbase/Docs/Project.md

 * **Objective:** Implement the fundamental spatial and temporal conflict detection for 2D drone paths.
 * **Steps & Actions:**
     1.  **Understand Input/Output:**
-        * Define how you'll represent the primary drone's mission (list of (x,y) waypoints, overall start/end time).
+        * Define how you'll represent the primary drone's mission: list of (x,y) waypoints, overall start/end time (provided as integer HHMM, e.g., `1430` for 2:30 PM).
-        * Define how you'll represent simulated drone flights: list of (x,y) waypoints, with specific timings provided for *each waypoint*.
+        * Define how you'll represent simulated drone flights: list of (x,y) waypoints, with specific timings provided for *each waypoint* (as integer HHMM).
-        * Decide on a simple data structure for simulated flights (e.g., list of objects or dictionaries).
-Initially, these scenarios will be ingested from JSON files.
-Hardcoding a few scenarios for early testing is also acceptable.
+        * Decide on a simple data structure (using `models.py` with `Waypoint` having `timestamp_minutes` field).
+Initially, these scenarios will be ingested from JSON files expecting HHMM integer times.
     2.  **Implement Path Segmentation:**
         * Write functions to break down a list of waypoints into line segments (e.g., a segment is between waypoint A and waypoint B).
     3.  **Spatial Check Implementation (2D):**